A March Family Tradition

 As it is written:

-There is none righteous, no, not one; There is none who understands; There is none who seeks after God.
-They have all turned aside; They have together become unprofitable; There is none who does good, no, not one.
+“There is none righteous, no, not one; There is none who understands; There is none who seeks after God.
+They have all turned aside; They have together become unprofitable; There is none who does good, no, not one.”
 Romans 3:10-12

 And because of this,

-Until one becomes born again through the gift of faith, the repentance of sin, and trust in Jesus Christ alone, Christmas will remain in their eyes, to be all about the fun and the folly, and the buying and the selling.
+Until one becomes born again through the gift of faith, repentance of sin, and trust in Jesus Christ alone, Christmas will remain in their eyes, to be all about the fun and the folly, and the buying and the selling.

-So while Christians celebrate the birth of Christ at Christmastime, nonbelievers celebrate everything but Christ.
+Meanwhile, Christians celebrate the birth of Christ at Christmastime, and nonbelievers celebrate everything but Christ.

-All the more reason that Christians need to pray for those who do not yet know Christ, and to speak up, not just at Christmastime but anytime the Spirit leads.
+All the more reason that as Christians we should pray for those who do not yet know Christ, and speak up, not just at Christmastime but whenever the Spirit leads.

 Christmas is all about Christ.
-It’s the integral part of God’s perfect plan of salvation through Jesus’ incarnate birth.
+It’s God’s integral part of His perfect plan of salvation through Jesus’ incarnate birth.

 “And when they were come into the house, they saw the young child with Mary his mother, and fell down, and worshipped him: and when they had opened their treasures, they presented unto him gifts; gold, and frankincense, and myrrh.”
 Matthew 2:11